 - Minneapolis, MN, United States

 - Photographer/Artist based in Mpls, MN.
 I have a studio in the NE Arts District--Studio #274 at the Northrup King Bldg, 1500 Jackson St NE.
 I photograph elements of nature to explore color, shape, and composition.
-I am currently pairing images as diptychs to invite a closer examination of urban nature.
-The photographs of trees that you see here are all taken in Minneapolis or Chicago along the side of highways and well-traveled city streets where the beauty of these trees is often overlooked.
+My goal is to capture images of the nature around me in a way that explodes (or seaps) with beauty.
+If that nature is in a vacant city lot, all the better.
 (All images Copyrighted.
 Use permitted with permission).

 Labels